spiffe/spiffe.io/content/spire/try/getting-started-k8s.md

 # Obtain the Required Files {#section-1}

-This deployment this guide walks you through setting up requires a number of **.yaml** files *and* you must run all commands in the directory in which those files reside.
+Walking through this guide requires a number of **.yaml** files *and* you must run all commands in the directory in which those files reside.

 To obtain this directory of files clone **https://github.com/spiffe/spire-tutorials** and obtain